influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 # win_perf_counters readme

-Input plugin to read Performance Counters on Windows operating systems.
+This document presents the input plugin to read Performance Counters on Windows operating systems.

-Configuration is parsed and then tested for validity such as whether the Object, Instance and Counter exist on Telegraf startup.
+The configuration is parsed and then tested for validity, such as whether the Object, Instance and Counter exist on Telegraf startup.

-Counter paths are refreshed periodically, see [CountersRefreshInterval](#countersrefreshinterval) configuration parameter for more info.
+Counter paths are refreshed periodically, see the [CountersRefreshInterval](#countersrefreshinterval) configuration parameter for more info.

 In case of query for all instances `["*"]`, the plugin does not return the instance `_Total`